Bolo101/Blockchain/ultimateLearning/chainlink/notes.md

    - Verifies the request ID matches the latest sent.
    - Updates `s_lastResponse`, `s_lastError`, `s_lastTemperature`, and `s_lastCity`.
    - Emits a `Response` event logging the received temperature and metadata.

+## Chainlink VRF

+**Deeper use of VRF in ultimateLearning/foundryFundamentals/foundryLottery

+Chainlink VRF (Verifiable Random Function) solves the challenge of generating secure randomness in deterministic blockchain environments.
+Since blockchains always produce the same output for a given input, randomness can be predictable or manipulated, creating vulnerabilities like exploitation of smart contracts or biased outcomes in decentralized applications.

+Chainlink VRF counters this by generating random values along with cryptographic proofs that are published and verified on-chain before use.
+This ensures fairness and tamper-proof randomness, immune to manipulation by operators, miners, users, or developers.

+### Implementation Methods
+- **Subscription Method**: Fund a subscription account shared by multiple contracts.
+Efficient, cost-optimized, supports higher random output.
+Ideal for frequent or large-scale randomness needs like gaming or DeFi.
+- **Direct Funding Method**: Each contract funds requests directly.
+Simpler, transparent per-contract costs, suitable for one-off randomness like contest draws or limited NFT mints.